evelizg/gcp-cloud-labs/01-basic-compute-lab/EXERCISE.md

 This command will deploy the compute instance inside an existing project and copy the stress test log to an existing bucket:
 At a high level, these tasks are:

-- Deploy the compute instance with the startup script `worker-startup-script.sh` - `deploy-compute`
+- Deploy the compute instance with the startup script `worker-startup-script.sh` and pass the bucket as metadata to the instance - `deploy-compute`
-- Wait 300 seconds for the `worker-startup-script.sh` to execute, then read the output file which should have been copied as a result of the startup script successfully executing - `validate-compute`
+- Wait 300 seconds for the `worker-startup-script.sh` to execute, then read the output file from the bucket which should have been copied as a result of the startup script successfully executing - `validate-compute`

 To execute, perform the following: